chochain/eforth/README.md

     + Message Passing send/rec with pthread mutex waiting.
     + IO and memory update can be synchronized with lock/unlock.

+## Rolling your own C-based Forth?

+If you are fluent in C/C++ and in the process of building your own Forth, skipping the verbage, the easiest path to gain understanding of how things work together is go straight to ~/orig/40x.

+A heavily commented [ceforth.cpp](https://github.com/chochain/eforth/blob/master/orig/40x/ceforth.cpp) and the companion [ceforth.h](https://github.com/chochain/eforth/blob/master/orig/40x/ceforth.h) are all you need.
+Check them out!

 ## eForth Internals
 The core of current implementation of eForth is the dictionary composed of an array of Code objects that represent each of Forth words.